Anju Kanwar is an Author and Educator.

 Rise Global Initiative represents a philosophy that advocates education for sustainable development.
 It adopts interdisciplinary and integrative pathways to break through traditional approaches that are no longer working.
 Kanwar is keenly interested in collaborative approaches between Humanities and Science/Technology for innovative solutions to challenges.

 Committed to education for all, Kanwar has served in Higher Education in both India and the United States.
-Her experience includes serving as an administrator (with the responsibility, most recently, to build and operate a federal grant funded academic support program) and a professor (with its charge of teaching, advising, curriculum development, and more) for academic (and life) success.
+Her experience includes serving as an administrator (with the responsibility, most recently, to build and operate a federal grant funded academic support program) and a professor.
+She also has a wealth of knowledge on working with undergraduate and graduate students on areas such as writing/public speaking, procrastination, paper/dissertation/thesis support, and leadership/career development.
 Kanwar's previous work experience also includes successfully relaunching a defunct national consumer magazine.

 Kanwar supports gender equity and leadership development.
 Her book, The Sound of Silence, is a literary and cultural study of unmarried women - including the role of men and feminism.
 Understanding the ways in which patriarchy works to disempower women, one can develop strategies for resistance and change.
 The book was nominated for the Independent Scholar's Award of the Modern Language Association.
 Kanwar also wrote the Introduction for the Barnes and Noble edition of D.H.
 Lawrence's novel, The Lost Girl.
 She is interested in global migration and issues of borders and boundaries.
 Her fiction and poetry have appeared in The Journal of Humanities in Rehabilitation, Indian Literature, Stonepile Writers' Anthology, etc. Kanwar believes passionately in the power of the written word to transform lives.